lanau1995/embedchain-chat/readMe.md

 Setup instructions:

-Step 1: Git clone the project.
+Step 1: Git clone the project and add your OpenAI API key in server.py as value for `OPEN_AI_API_KEY` const inside the server folder.

 Step 2: Move to the server file using `cd server`.